Thesis defense under joint supervision by Xiang XU

 • Mr. Mohammed NOUARI, Professor, University of Lorraine

-• Mrs. Madalina CALAMAZ, Associate Professor, Arts et Métiers Institute of Technology
+• Mrs. Madalina CALAMAZ, Associate Professor, Arts et Métiers of Technology

 • Mr. Ke HUANG, Professor, Xi'an Jiaotong University